gigacontr.8

 ANSWERING MACHINE

-Please consider the answering machine commands as experimental and subject to change in
+Please consider the answering machine commands as experimental and sub-

 --amlist